ubc-systopia/netshaper/evaluation/web_latency/README.md

 peer1_netshaper_dir="/home/minesvpn/workspace/artifact_evaluation/code/minesvpn"
 #************************************************************
 ```
-1. `peer2_ssh_host`: The hostname of the middlebox at the server side.
+1. `peer2_ssh_host`: The hostname of the middlebox on the server side.
 For example, `desh03`.
-2. `peer2_ssh_username`: The username for the middlebox at the server side.
+2. `peer2_ssh_username`: The username for the middlebox on the server side.
 For example, `minesvpn`.
-3. `peer1_ssh_host`: The hostname of the middlebox at the client side.
+3. `peer1_ssh_host`: The hostname of the middlebox on the client side.
 For example, `desh02`.
-4. `peer1_ssh_username`: The username for the middlebox at the client side.
+4. `peer1_ssh_username`: The username for the middlebox on the client side.
 For example, `minesvpn`.
-5. `peer1_IP`: The IP address of the middlebox at the client side.
+5. `peer1_IP`: The IP address of the middlebox on the client side.
 For example, `192.168.1.2`.
-6. `peer2_netshaper_dir`: The absolute directory path of the NetShaper repository at the middlebox at the server side.
+6. `peer2_netshaper_dir`: The absolute directory path of the NetShaper repository at the middlebox on the server side.
 For example, `/home/minesvpn/workspace/artifact_evaluation/code/minesvpn`.
-7. `peer1_netshaper_dir`: The absolute directory path of the NetShaper repository at the middlebox at the client side.
+7. `peer1_netshaper_dir`: The absolute directory path of the NetShaper repository at the middlebox on the client side.
 For example, `/home/minesvpn/workspace/artifact_evaluation/code/minesvpn`.

 **NOTE: if you are using a different setup, you should modify the run script accordingly.**